-The required text for the course is IFSTA's Hazardous Materials for First Responders, 4th edition.
+The required text for the course is IFSTA's Hazardous Materials for First Responders, 6th edition.
 When and if funded through the sponsoring agency, a copy of this manual will be provided to each student for use during the course.
+Students will be required to open a Resource One account to complete quizzes and test.